 - The date of the notice

-- A specific statement of the date you expect the tenant to move out (for clarity, you can state both the number of days they have to move out and the date they are required to leave the premises)
+- A move out date – for clarity, you can state both the number of days until move out and the date they are required to leave the premises.

-- A specific statement that says they are required to remove all of their possessions from the property by the move out date
+- A statement requiring them to remove all their possessions from the property by the move out date

 - Information about deposits, cleaning fees, the move-out inspection, etc.

 - Instructions for returning the keys to you – make it clear that your tenant needs to return the keys on the date that they vacate your property if that’s what you’d like them to do.